Last Updated: February 27, 2023 by Flora Gibbins

 Again, the short answer is yes.
 If the other fish that you keep with your Betta fish share male Betta characteristics, it is very likely that they will attack the other fish.

-Therefore, make sure that you are selective when selecting tank mates for your male Siamese Fighting Fish.
+Therefore, make sure that you are selective when selecting tank mates like goldfish for your male Siamese Fighting Fish.
 Avoid species with long fins and large tails.
 Fish that lack these characteristics might make suitable tank mates for your Betta and promote a peaceful community tank.

 How To Avoid Fighting In Your Betta Tank

 Keeping only one male housed in the tank is a great way to reduce fighting, for the reasons mentioned previously.
-Avoiding tank mates with long fins and tails, or bright colors, has also been mentioned as a way to reduce fish battles.
+Avoiding tank mates with long fins and tails, or bright colors has also been mentioned as a way to reduce fish battles.
 Are there other ways to reduce Betta fish fighting instincts?

 One of the major considerations for you will be the size of the aquarium.
-Betta fish will tend to be less aggressive if they plenty of room to carve out their territory.
+Betta fish will tend to be less aggressive if they have plenty of room to carve out their territory.
 More room will also keep other fish from continuously swimming in that territory once it has been established.

 More room also provides these fish with the room that is needed for retreats if a Betta fish fight begins.
 Larger fish tanks offer more room for hiding places as well.
-Bigger aquariums are more stable, a factor that reduces stress from fast changing water conditions.
+Bigger aquariums are more stable, a factor that reduces stress from fast-changing water conditions.

 You should also provide plenty of hiding spaces for the Betta as well as the other fish in your aquarium.
 Hiding spaces allow the fish to feel more secure and will reduce their stress levels.
 They can also help to divide the tank space while offering areas for the fish to explore, keeping them distracted so that they are not focused solely on each other.